zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-01-introduction.md

 - **And Much More:**
   The possibilities with Python are vast.
 For more resources and tools specifically tailored to chemistry, check out the [awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) repository.

+---

+This concludes our first lecture.
+As you move forward, practice is key to mastering Python's powerful capabilities.
+Don't hesitate to experiment with the code, try out the exercises, and explore additional resources to deepen your understanding.
+Welcome to the world of computational problem-solving in the chemical sciences!